hashicorp/katakoda/terraform-organize-configuration-workshop/step4.md

 ## Initialize and Apply Configuration

 Now, your configuration is located in two separate directories, and can be managed independently.
-Initialize and apply each one:
+Initialize and apply each one.

 ```
 cd dev